Bedrooms 3, Sleeps 9, Ratings 1 8.5/10

 Adjacent to the house is a wild garden, with a lovely pergola, extensive grassed area, outdoor tables and chairs for evening aperos.

 Locarn is a quiet rural village in central Brittany, a very convenient location to explore the region.
 The coastal towns to the north, south and west are only an hour or so away, and there are many local places of interest to visit.

 Modern fully equipped kitchen.
 Dining area with table and chairs for four.

-Large open plan living room with two comfy lounge suites and flat screen digital tv and dvd player.
+Large open plan living room with 2 comfy lounge suites and flat screen digital tv and dvd player.

 Upstairs double bedroom with double bed and second bedroom with bunk beds.

 Modern stylish bathroom with shower, hand basin and wc.

 Electric panel heaters throughout, plus wood heater on ground floor.
 Supply of wood and firelighters.

 Tv with English Freesat and French channels, dvd player with good selection of dvds and radio/cassette player.